pglet/website/docs/tutorials/bash.md

 ## Escaping command parameters

-Pglet command must be written in a single line, therefore new lines and quotes in command arguments must be properly escaped.
-Also, if an argument value contains spaces it must be surrounded with single or double quotes.
+Pglet command must be written in a single line, therefore new line symbols (`CR`) must be replaced with `\n`.
+If a command argument value contains spaces it must be surrounded with single or double quotes.

-For example, you want to add a new `text` control with the following contents:
+For example, you want to add a new `text` control with the following contents having new lines, single and double quotes:

 ```
 Line 1